 STEVEN BAYME, American Jewish Committee

 Bayme is the director of the Contemporary Jewish Life Department of the American Jewish Committee and of the Institute on American Jewish-Israeli Relations.
 He holds the title of visiting associate professor of History at the Jewish Theological Seminary, and has lectured widely across the country and taught at Yeshiva University, Jewish Theological Seminary, Hebrew Union College and Queens College.
 He has published articles on family policy, intermarriage, liberal Judaism, Jewish parenting, Jewish responses to modernity, Jewish attitudes on terrorism and violence and modern Orthodoxy in America.
-He has edited a vol.ume of essays on American Jewry entitled Facing the Future: Essays on Contemporary Jewish Life, is co-editor of a vol.ume entitled Rebuilding the Nest: A New Commitment to the American Family, and is co-editor of The Jewish Family and Jewish Continuity.
+He has edited a volume of essays on American Jewry entitled Facing the Future: Essays on Contemporary Jewish Life, is co-editor of a volume entitled Rebuilding the Nest: A New Commitment to the American Family, and is co-editor of The Jewish Family and Jewish Continuity.
 His volume Understanding Jewish History: Texts and Commentary is widely used in adult education.
-His publication, Jewish Arguments and Counter-Arguments, was published by Ktav.
-Continuity and Change: Festschrift in Honor of Irving (Yitz) Greenberg’s 75th Birthday, co-edited by Bayme and Steven Katz, is forthcoming (University Press of America).
-Bayme is completing a volume (with Manfred Gerstenfeld) entitled American Jewry’s Comfort Level: Present and Future, to be published by the Jerusalem Center for Public Affairs.
+Recently published are Continuity and Change: Festschrift in Honor of Irving (Yitz) Greenberg’s 75th Birthday, co-edited with Steven Katz (University Press of America) and American Jewry’s Comfort Level: Present and Future, with Manfred Gerstenfeld (Jerusalem Center for Public Affairs).

 URI BIALER, Hebrew University of Jerusalem